 What happened to the Menéndez brothers' money?
 All that is known

 Joseph Lyle and Erik Galen Menéndez, commonly known as the Menéndez brothers, hit the headlines in the 1990s.
 They were convicted of murdering their parents, José and Mary Louise.
-The prosecutor in their case said they conducted the heinous act so they could inherit José and Mary's estate.
-The brothers are not rich, so what happened to the Menéndez brothers' money?
+The prosecutor in their case argued that the siblings committed the heinous act so they could inherit José and Mary's estate.
+The brothers are not rich right now, so what happened to the Menéndez brothers' money?

 The Menéndez brothers during trial.
 Photo: @menendez_brothers (modified by author)